|

 to order some.
 I am probably one of two or three people in the area

-who have even half a clue about this wine, but it's "locked up"
+who have even half a clue about this wine, but it was "locked up"

 for special customers!